fbpx

 This variety of strawberries will get its best flavor when grown in raised beds or lighter soils.
 You can certainly grow them in the ground, where they are usually configured in a matted row system.
 But if you have heavy clay soil that tends to develop puddles of water after a rain, consider either working some organic compost into your soil before planting or planting them in raised beds.

-Bare root honeoye strawberry plants
+bare root honeoye strawberry plants

 Honeoye strawberry flavor profile